highamm/datascience234/docs/05-comm.md

 ### Non-Code Options

-`R Markdown` combines `R` (in the code chunks, which we've already discussed) with the `Markdown` syntax, which comprises the stuff outside the code chunks, like what you're reading right now!
+`Quarto` combines `R` (in the code chunks, which we've already discussed) with the `Markdown` syntax, which comprises the stuff outside the code chunks, like what you're reading right now!

 There are so many `Markdown` options, but most of the time, if you want to do something specific, you can just Google it.
 The purpose of what follows is just to get us familiar with the very basics and things you will probably use most often.